-The Ottoman Empire, fully engrossed in the problem of preserving the imperial domains, had long neglected the development of Turkey proper.
-Thus the government of the Turkish Republic inherited a very insufficient system of roads when it took over in 1923.
-The great problem was to modernize existing roads to permit motorized travel in all seasons, and to meet the needs of a rapidly developing rural community where automobile and bus transportation now plays an increasingly important part in everyday life.
+The Ottoman Empire, fully engrossed in the problem of preserving the imperial domain, had long neglected the development of Turkey proper.
+The Republican Government in 1923, as in other fields of public works, inherited a very insufficient system of roads.
+In 1923, throughout all Turkey, there were only approximately 8,073 miles of roads.
+Of these only 2,484 were macadamized, the rest being only dirt and dry-weather roads allowing no passage in rainy weather.
+Between 1923 and 1940, 14,314 miles were constructed, of which 3,130 miles were macadamized.
+Today the total mileage of roads is approximately 26,703 miles.
+The great problem is to modernize these roads to allow for traffic under all conditions and in all seasons, and to meet the needs of a rapidly developing rural community where automobile and bus transportation assumes an increasingly important part in everyday life.